dbt-labs/corp/dbt_style_guide.md

 ```

 ## SQL style guide
-*DO NOT OPTIMIZE FOR A SMALLER NUMBER OF LINES OF CODE.
-NEWLINES ARE CHEAP, BRAIN TIME IS EXPENSIVE*
+- **DO NOT OPTIMIZE FOR A SMALLER NUMBER OF LINES OF CODE.**
+  New lines are cheap, brain time is expensive; new lines should be used within
+  reason to produce code that is easily read.

 - Use trailing commas